LAW0026/Unit-1-Outcome-2-Python-Password-Generator/README.md

 This program requires the latest version of python (3.8) [Download Here.](https://www.python.org/downloads/) If Python3.8 isnt installed on your computer the program will run incorrectly.

 ## Installation
-Clone or Download the repository and extract the file.
+Clone or Download the repository

 ## Running the program
 In a terminal run the following commands in the projects folder.